 While a trip to a cemetery might not be on top of many people’s must-see places, there are times when it can be an interesting attraction.
-Paris’ famous Pere Lachaise cemetery is the resting place of many famous people who once lived here, including the likes of Jim Morrison, Oscar Wilde and Gertrude Stein.
+The famous cemetery in Paris, Pere Lachaise, is the resting place of many famous people who once lived here, including Jim Morrison, Oscar Wilde and Gertrude Stein.
 It’s also one of the world’s most visited cemeteries in the world.

 Normally, I’m not a huge fan of cemeteries, but there is something about Père Lachaise that makes this a different experience.
 After all, this is probably the closest you will get to rub shoulders with so many famous (although dead) people in one place.

 This post may contain affiliate links which means this website may earn a commission if you make a purchase through these links.
 More information in DISCLAIMER.

 Dating back to 1804, this famous cemetery in Paris is home to 300,000 graves scattered over 44 hectares (9 acres).
 According to the city officials, this is the resting place of over 1,000,000 people.
 The cemetery takes its name from Father François d’Aix de La Chaise, who happened to be King Louis XIV’s confessor and lived nearby.